Natooz/MidiTok/README.md

 You can combine them in your model the way you want.
 CP Word authors concatenated each embeddings and projected the sequence with a projection matrix, resulting in a _d_-dimensional vector (_d_ being the model size).

 At decoding, the easiest way to predict multiple tokens (employed by the original authors) is to project the output vector of your model with several projection matrices, one for each token type.

-NOTES:
-* In the original REMI paper, the tempo information are in fact the succession of two token types: a "_Token Class_" which indicate if the tempo is fast or slow, and a "_Token Value_" which encode its value with respect to the tempo class.
-In MidiTok we only encode one _Tempo_ token which encode its value, quantized in a number of bins set in parameters (as done for velocities).

 ![Compound Word figure](https://github.com/Natooz/MidiTok/blob/assets/assets/cp_word.png?raw=true "Tokens of the same family are grouped together")